Skip to main content

 • Execute JavaScript and load more data onto the page

-Your scraping operations will be better equipped to handle various page interactions and challenges without relying on external tools.
+Your scraping operations will be better equipped to handle various page interactions and challenges without relying on other software or external tools.

-One of the main requirements for headless browsers is to be able to run on low resources.
+One of the main requirements for headless browser solution tools is to be able to run on low resources.
 The browser should run in the background without significantly slowing down other tasks being performed by the system.
-This is particularly valuable in CI/CD environments, where fast test execution is prioritized.
+This is particularly valuable in CI/CD environments, where fast test execution is prioritized, and where teams expect their browser infrastructure to scale across hundreds of parallel jobs without bottlenecks.

 Different headless browsers perform better in different testing scenarios.
-For this reason, developers often have to test various options to find the best combination of tools for their case.
-Here are some of the most popular headless browsers and their main features:
+For this reason, developers often have to test various options when using headless browsers to find the best combination of tools for their case.
+Here are some of the most popular headless browser examples and their main features:

 • Google Chrome can run in a headless environment and provide a regular browser context without using up as much memory.
-Google Chrome headless mode is available in version 59 or higher.
-The most common tasks performed in Headless Chrome include printing the Document Object Model (DOM), creating a PDF, and taking screenshots.
+Headless Chrome mode is available in version 59 or higher, and developers commonly use it to print the Document Object Model (DOM), create a PDF, or take screenshots.
 Check out our guide on How to Use Chrome Browser Proxy Settings.

 • Mozilla Firefox in headless mode can be connected to different APIs – check out our blog post on what are APIs and how they would be useful for you.
 The most popular framework to use with Firefox is Selenium.
 Headless Firefox is mostly used for running automated tests as it makes the testing process more efficient.